 Below, you will find information about International Student Orientation, as well as several other new student activities that you won’t want to miss!

 It is our pleasure to invite you to International Student Orientation at VCU.
 International Student Orientation serves as the Global Education Office’s formal welcome event for international students.
 It is a required program for all new and transfer undergraduate and graduate students with F or J visas who have been admitted to an academic degree program at VCU, including those students required to take the English Placement Test before beginning their academic program.
 While students with other visa types are not required to attend International Student Orientation, they are still welcome to attend if they wish to do so.

 For orientation registration, please visit the ISO Registration page.

-We encourage international students to arrive for the spring 2015 semester on Monday, January 5, 2015, to allow time to get settled before orientation activities begin.
+We encourage international students to arrive for the Fall 2015 semester by Monday, August 10, 2015, to allow time to get settled before orientation activities begin.
 Don't forget to read through GEO's pre-arrival checklist to make sure you are prepared for your first semester at VCU: For Admitted Students

 Visit VCU Parking and Transportation website for details about visitor parking deck locations and rates.